epartment/magento2-sass-theme-boilerplate/README.md

 # Magento 2 SASS boilerplate theme
 A Magento 2, **SASS** based boilerplate theme with focus on ease-of-use and quick results.
 The boilerplate variables cover a great range of elements, so that any design is quickly implemented with the proper classes inherits and re-use of the standard Magento Blank theme objects.

-A Demo will be available soon!
+[A frontend demo is available here](https://m2boilerplate.epartment.nl/).
 This Magento 2 SASS theme is developed by [Epartment E-commerce](https://www.epartment.nl/).

 ![Listerpage](demo-listerpage.png)